2025 N3BG Summer School

 Cost: Free

-Registration: prior-registration required by emailing Iman Abouhassan, iabouhassan@tu-sofia.bg or directly on-
+Registration: prior-registration required by emailing Iman Abouhassan, iabouhassan@tu-sofia.bg or directly on the day

 Attendance Type: hybrid, onsite and online on Zoom (link to be sent to registered participants before the day)